nickytonline/source.nickytonline.github.io/src/pages/blog/2020-01-01-my-2019-year-in-review.md

 ## Automating Deployments for My Site

-I don’t know about you, but updating dependencies for your site is a pain because if you need to build with the new dependencies and make sure everything still works fine.
+I don’t know about you, but updating dependencies for your site is a pain because you need to make sure everything still works fine.
 Or even code changes for new stuff.
 For my blog, it is not a mission-critical site, but I took my Cypress knowledge, a dash of Dependabot and Netlify to put it all together.
 Let the robots do the heavy lifting.

 I have probably already saved a good 50 hours this year not updating and testing dependency updates and will probably save myself hundreds of hours, maybe the low thousands of hours next year.